kyleaedwards/lesson-code-samples/python/02-b/README.md

 pip install -r requirements.txt
 ```

-> **Note**: It's a common convention to put your project's dependency in a `requirements.txt` file, and `pip install` them using the `-r` flag to use a file.
+> It's a common convention to put your project's dependency in a `requirements.txt` file, and `pip install` them using the `-r` flag to use a file.
 Otherwise, you can install individual dependencies without a file like `pip install requests`.

 ## Usage